Bytom-Community/Bytom-Tech-Book/Chapter 04.md

 2) ApiServer receives the HTTP request.

-3) Start a goroutine to process the request.
+3) A goroutine is started to process the request.

-4) Verify the auth of the request.
+4) Verify the authentication information in the request.

-5) Parse the request.
+5) Parse the request content.

-6) Call the handle callback function by router.
+6) Call the handler callback function based on the routing rules.

-7) Get handle information.
+7) Get data returned by handler.

-8) Set request status code.
+8) Set response status code.

-9) Respond to user's request.
+9) Send response to user.

 > HTTP请求的完整生命周期过程：
 >